 - You must be degree seeking (Special Status and Certificate Programs do not qualify)

 What is a FAFSA Pin Code and how do I get one?

-The FAFSA Pin allows you to sign your application electronically, make corrections, and apply for Federal loans.
-Go to www.pin.ed.gov to apply for a pin code.
-If you are a dependent student, your parent will also need a PIN code to electronically sign your FAFSA application and to apply for a Parent PLUS loan.
+The FAFSA PIN is no longer used.
+Due to updated security standards, the Department of Education has now established the FSA ID for electronic signatures.
+Go to https://fsaid.ed.gov to sign-up for a FSA ID.
+A distinct email address is needed for a FSA ID.
+If you are a dependent student, your parent will also need a FSA ID to electronically sign your FAFSA application and to apply for a Parent PLUS loan.

 How does the Financial Aid process work?

 Upong listing HPU as a school on your FAFSA, we will receive your FAFSA application information electronically.

 We will mail you a request for any additional documents/requirements if necessary.
 Please note, these documents must be reviewed by a counselor once received and it may be determined that additional documents need to be submitted.

 Upon completion of the review, you will receive an award letter by mail or e-mail to your Campus Pipeline e-mail account.
 An award offer may be sent prior to the review of additional documents but no funds will be disbursed until the review is complete and adjustments have been made if necessary.

 You can accept or decline award amounts offered using your Pipeline account and complete any additional documents required for loan funds.

 The Financial Aid Office will process your loans and disburse the appropriate funds at the start of the term.